miwermi/DA-team-proj/README.md

 ### Outline of the project
 For the data we chose to use for our project, we collected source data that came from [boardgamegeek]( https://boardgamegeek.com/wiki/page/BGG_XML_API) and [Kaggle]( https://www.kaggle.com/datasets/extralime/20000-boardgames-dataset).
 The databases of board games are vast with their descriptions, rules, requirements for play, time to play, number of players, etc. A more in-depth description can be found in our [r&d]( https://github.com/miwermi/DA-team-proj/tree/main/r%26d) folder under DataDescription.
 You can find our original sourced and cleaned databases in our [resources-1 folder](https://github.com/miwermi/DA-team-proj/tree/main/resources/resources-1) titled bgg_dataset.

-After cleaning data in Excel, data was analyzed in Python’s Jupyter Notebook, R & R Studio, and PostgreSQL in PG Admin 4.
-Our next step is to take the final dataset into Tableau to create visualizations of all we had discovered.
+After cleaning data in Excel, data was analyzed in using unsupervised machine learning in Python’s Jupyter Notebook, R & R Studio, and PostgreSQL in PG Admin 4.
+We then used the final dataset in Tableau to create our dashboard and interactive visualizations of all we had discovered.
+You can find a description of our dshboard within this README, as well as visiting it [here](https://public.tableau.com/app/profile/butler.bootcamp.2022/viz/BoardgameDashboard)

 ### Presentation
 A draft of our final presentation on Google Slides can be found [here](https://drive.google.com/drive/folders/1dIl_HQMr_-6D60YDfMqz8rI3Jj3ies11?usp=sharing).